emnify/product-docs/docs/portal/sims-and-devices/connected-devices.md

 <!-- Add screenshot -->

 To search your devices, type a value in the text field, then press the `Enter` key.
-The search is case insensitive, meaning `GPS Tracker` and `gps tracker` will have the same results, for example.
+The search is case insensitive.
+For example, `GPS Tracker` and `gps tracker` would produce the same results.

 You can also combine search values with [filters](#filter-devices).
 Unlike filters, search results aren't saved in the URL.